• Skip to main content

 6. Oats

-Spices such as cayenne pepper, ginger and cloves are one of the foods that curb appetite7.
-Spices
+Spices such as cayenne pepper, ginger and cloves are one of the foods that curb appetite

 I realize it’s bitter and if it’s too bitter for your tastes, one source suggests that having it with a cup of black coffee helps to bring out the sweetness of the chocolate. *Hmm… wonder how it would work out to just ADD the dark chocolate to a small cup of black coffee?
 I’ll have to try that out!*